Hello, world 👋

 For some time now I have felt that the web is becoming a very bad place.
 Not only for the blatant racism, homophobia, misogyny and bigotry, but for its core values as a tool.
 An environment that has nurtured my creativity for so long has been turned into a toxic, mind-washing, brand-driven monopoly; a platform that encourages mindless, exaggerated consumerism in detriment of parsimony and reason.

-Each day I take a step towards a more decentralized, privacy-first, calm, respectful online environment for me.
+Each day I take a step towards a more decentralized, privacy-first, calm, respectful online environment for myself.
 You too can do this by informing yourself and making some compromises in the name of a greater good.

 You don’t need to check social media that often.
 Heck, you probably don’t need social media profiles as much as you think.
-You are Facebook’s and Google’s product — stay away from them as much as possible.
+You are Meta’s and Google’s product — stay away from them as much as possible.

 The change doesn’t have to be a radical, all-or-nothing situation.
 Just do something.